yarnpkg/rfcs/accepted/0000-plug-an-play.md

 Where some projects were spending more than two minutes running (like is the case for react-native, for example), Plug'n'Play now allows them to spend this time actually running their tests, decreasing the load on the CIs and making for a better developer experience - we all hate waiting for the tests to end.

-### C. users working on multiple projects across a system won't pay increasing install costs
+### C. Users working on multiple projects across a system won't pay increasing install costs

 A common occurrence in the Javascript world is developers working on multiple disconnected projects sharing similar dependencies (for example all projects created through `create-react-app`).
 Due to how package managers currently work, the files used by those projects were typically copied from the cache into multiple `node_modules`, multiplying both the total size of the installs on the disk and the time wasted running installs.

 Now that the files are read directly from the cache, no matter your system, you'll only ever pay the cost of having multiple projects once.
 This multi-megs project is much more bearable now that you know that its dependencies will be reused by all other projects on your machine now.

-### D. “perfect” hoisting due to the removal of the filesystem limitations
+### D. “Perfect” hoisting due to the removal of the filesystem limitations

 An example will be worth a thousand words: let's say you have the following dependency tree: